techbrett/OfficeDocs-SkypeForBusiness/Teams/audio-conferencing-in-office-365.md

 ### Phone numbers for Audio Conferencing bridges

-With Audio Conferencing, your users can use toll and toll-free servive numbers to dial in to meetings.
+With Audio Conferencing, your users can use toll and toll-free service numbers to dial in to meetings.

 - With toll numbers, invitees pay when calling the number.
 - With toll-free numbers, invitees don't pay when calling the number.